Get insider access

 4. Best Mid-Range Mirrorless Camera

 The Sony α6700 is the best mid-range model we've tested.
-It's an impressive upgrade from the older APS-C cameras Sony has to offer, with a new sensor and processor, as well as Sony's new AI-driven autofocus—in fact, it's one of the most effective AF systems on the market.
-The camera's relatively portable design also makes it a good fit for travel.
-If that wasn't enough, it features in-body image stabilization and some fairly advanced video features, including 4k at 120 fps (albeit with a significant crop) and internal 10-bit 4:2:2.
+It's an impressive upgrade from the older APS-C cameras Sony has to offer, with a new sensor and processor, as well as a new AI-driven autofocus system—in fact, it's one of the most effective AF systems on the market.
+The camera is also relatively portable, has in-body image stabilization, and includes some fairly advanced video features, including 4k at 120 fps (albeit with a significant crop) and internal 10-bit 4:2:2.

 Another great choice in this price range is the Fujifilm X-S20.
 Its autofocus system isn't quite as reliable as the Sony's, and it can't record 4k video at 120 fps.
 However, it's still a very impressive hybrid camera, with 4k 60 fps recording, open gate 6.2k video capability, and RAW video output to an external recorder.
 Those who prefer a more hands-off approach to editing will also love Fuji's JPEG colors and film simulation profiles.